 Public Housing Authorities Law

-Our past and current representation of Alaska Natives and Native organizations encompasses extensive work with tribes, ANCSA Village and Regional Corporations, Regional Native Housing Authorities and participants under the Native American Housing Assistance and Self-Determination Act (NAHASDA), as well as tribal organization contractors engaged in SBA 8(a), P.L.
+Our past and current representation of Alaska Natives and Native organizations encompass extensive work with Tribes, ANCSA village and regional corporations, regional Native housing authorities and participants under the Native American Housing Assistance and Self-Determination Act (NAHASDA), as well as tribal organization contractors engaged in Small Business Administration (SBA) 8(a), P.L.
 93-638 and compact activities.

-Representation has included the negotiation, drafting and enforcement of ground leases, commercial leases, construction contracts, employment contracts, leasehold mortgages, business and asset acquisition agreements, low-income housing tax credit projects, a range of other contracts arising from those business activities and interface with the federal government to pursue our client’s goals under ANCSA, ANILCA, P.L.
-93-638 and NAHASDA.
+Representation has included the negotiation, drafting and enforcement of ground leases, commercial leases, construction contracts, employment contracts, leasehold mortgages, business and asset acquisition agreements, low-income housing tax credit projects and a range of other contracts arising from those business activities.
+We also interface with the federal government to pursue our client’s goals under the ANCSA, the Alaska National Interest Lands Conservation Act (ANILCA), P.L.
+93-638 and the NAHASDA.

 The firm is pleased and privileged to have formed long-term relationships and true friendships with our Alaska Native clients.